Manquia/Distillery/README.md

 Summary NOT
 ===========
-* The distillery is NOT a tutorial series.
-But does have source samples on a per-language/per-Operating system basis when applicable.
 * The distillery is NOT an in-depth source of information.
+* The distillery is NOT a great resource if you've never written code before.
-It is a compilation of summaries to expose computer science ideas and concepts rapidly to its audience.
+* The distillery is NOT It is a compilation of summaries to expose computer science ideas and concepts rapidly to its audience.